 Putting off retirement savings until you make more money?
 Not a great idea.

-This basically means that you could potentially have to work longer than you expected in your old age and/or have to rely on government assistance in order to survive.
+This basically means that you could have to work longer than you expected in your old age and/or have to rely on government assistance to survive.

 When you invest in your own individual IRA you can make selections from the entire stock market.
 I’m personally a huge fan of investing in index funds.

 Once you get into that savings mindset, you’ll enjoy watching your savings grow, regardless of how little you’re able to put aside.
 Just remember, it’s critical to leave that money alone and not be tempted to withdraw it.